gardener/gardener/docs/usage/shoot_autoscaling.md

 There are two parts that relate to auto-scaling in Kubernetes clusters in general:

-* Horizontal node auto-scaling, i.e., dynamically adding and removing worker nodes
+* Horizontal node auto-scaling, i.e., dynamically adding and removing worker nodes.
-* Vertical pod auto-scaling, i.e., dynamically raising or shrinking the resource requests/limits of pods
+* Vertical pod auto-scaling, i.e., dynamically raising or shrinking the resource requests/limits of pods.

 This document provides an overview of both scenarios.